alexchacon2341/navigation-dqn/Report.md

 ### Hyperparameters

-To best compare across environments, the hyperparemeters used were similar to those used in the [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) on which the example was based.
-The algorithm from this research was able to a achieve a level of performance comparable to that of a professional human games tester across a set of 49 Atari games using the same hyperparameters, and these hyperparameters were used in the example to attempt similar results while using an RNN.
-The exact values and descriptions for each hyperparameter were as follows:
+To best compare across environments, the hyperparemeters used to generate the experiences in "nav_weights.pth" were similar to those used in the [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) on which the algorithm was based.
+The algorithm from this research was able to a achieve a level of performance comparable to that of a professional human games tester across a set of 49 Atari games using the same hyperparameters, and these hyperparameters were used in the example to attempt similar results while using an RNN as opposed to a CNN (Convolutional Neural Network).
+Precise values and descriptions for each hyperparameter follow:

 ![Hyperparameters][image4]